Papers

 differ widely.
 The cross-equation restrictions implied by the

-rational expectations hypothesis are clearly rejected, as is typical for
+rational expectations hypothesis are clearly rejected, as is typical

 these kinds of models; exogeneity restrictions are rejected as well.